If you apply to a council for help because you are homeless, it may check if you have a local connection to the area.

 What if I don’t want to go to another area?

 If you are referred to another area but you don’t want to go, get advice immediately.
-An adviser can:
+Ring our helpline – an adviser can:

 - check whether the council’s decision was legally correct,